-5A - Explain reasons for the involvement of Texas in the Civil War such as states' rights, slavery, sectionalism, and tariffs.
+5A - Explain the central role the expansion of slavery played in the involvement of Texas in the Civil War.

 How did slavery develop in Texas?

 Guerrero Decree of 1830 Three-Fifths Compromise Slave trade

 For homework: Ask students to read about slave trade and the Three-Fifths Compromise in their textbooks and the United States Constitution.